Concordium/concordium-ledger-app/README.md

 - **target-id**: the target id of the device.
   - "0x33100004" for nano S+

+Please note that the `apiLevel` changes according to the sdk used to build the application.

 ### For the Speculos emulator

 As the Ledger Nano X does not support sideloading, the only way to test updates on a Nano X is